 College residence halls (Esseff Hall, Holy Cross Hall, and Luksic Hall) close during all semester breaks and vacation periods.
-These include Fall Break, Thanksgiving holiday, break between fall and spring semesters, spring or winter vacation, Easter Break, and other holidays as designated by the College.
+These include Fall Break, Thanksgiving holiday, the break between fall and spring semesters, spring or winter vacation, Easter Break, and other holidays as designated by the College.
 All residence hall students are required to vacate the halls during those times.
 The housing contract does not provide room and board during semester breaks, recesses, or official College holidays.
 Students who are required to be on campus during break or vacation periods to participate in intercollegiate sports competitions, student teaching, internships, for other academic reasons, or who are international students, may request permission to remain in the residence halls.

-- Students participating in intercollegiate sports must make their requests through their sports coach at least two weeks prior to the beginning of the break or vacation period. - All other students are to make their request by completing a break housing form at least two days in advance at the Office of Residence Life.
+- Students participating in intercollegiate sports will be submitted to Residence Life by the Athletics Office. - All other students are to make their request by completing a break housing form at least two days in advance with the Office of Residence Life, through their online student portal.